 Now, 2.5 years later, I’m free from the student loan shackles.
 And because I was free from student loan debt, I was able to take a new, more satisfying job, making $50,000 less per year without even blinking an eye!

 If you are young and have a high income, treat it like a windfall.

-When I left my job in June 2016, I asked some of my peers how they stood on their student loans.
+When I left my job to move into government work, I asked some of my peers how they stood on their student loans.
 No one that I had spoken to had made a dent in their loans.
-Instead, they appeared to have spent it on their apartments and fancy restaurants, basically, living the life that’s expected of a six figure earner.
-They paid the minimums on their loans.
+Instead, they appeared to have spent it on their apartments and fancy restaurants, basically, living the life that’s expected of a six-figure earner.
 After 2.5 years, they basically had nothing to show for all their hard work.